apparebit/prettypretty/docs/src/deepdive/development.md

     Windows) or `prettypretty/color.abi3.so` (on Unix).
   * `check` runs linters, type checkers, and tests for both languages.
-Tests can be found at the end of Rust modules, embedded in the Rust API documentation, embedded in the project guide, and the `test` directory.
+Tests can be found at the end of Rust modules, embedded in the Rust API documentation, embedded in the user guide, and the `test` directory.
   * `doc` builds the guide as well as the API documentation for both languages combining all three in the `target/doc` directory.